Featured picture of post "Immersive Virtual Experience Tells Villagers’ Stories of 1665 Plague"

 The Virtual Eyam project was led by Dr Leah Greene, Dr Anna Cooper-Ryan and Denis Chambers with support from colleagues in the Public Health subject area and the Learning & Teaching Enhancement Centre (LTEC) at the University of Salford.

 Traditionally, full-time and part-time students on the Public Health degree programme attend a residential field trip to Eyam to learn about the response to the arrival of the plague.
 However, often students cannot attend due to access, work, or family commitments.
-In the past, these students have engaged with campus-based table-top exercises instead of attending the field trip.
+In the past, these students have engaged with campus-based table-top exercises and learning activities instead of attending the field trip.

 The team used ThingLink to develop a more engaging, interactive and immersive virtual experience that takes learners back in time to 17th Century Eyam via first person narratives and stories.
 You can explore the whole experience below.